iSuperMan/AVL-Tree/README.md

 # AVL-Tree
-Simple self-balancing binary search tree
+Simple self-balancing binary search tree on C/C++

 - Tree's nodes is a data structure with two member ( value and key)
 - This program have a small menu, which by default start working with start of program